 We made our ascent via the Fløibanen funicular tram service and seemed to mutually agree that the best way to solidify this fantasy experience in our shared memories was to make our descent on foot.
 The snow that day in December was unrelenting and we were the picture of Himalayan yetis as we battled the elements, but I digress.

 The Art Of Making Memories was a heartening read that unlike most other books, not only engages the reader but also impels them to get up and do.
-It was very hard for me personally to find any issues with this book, other than certain moments where the narrative felt like it was veering off on a tangent, but for the most part, the overall message of the book was altogether cohesive.
+It was very hard for me personally to find any issues with this book, other than certain moments where the narrative felt like it was veering off on a tangent – a bit like this book review – but for the most part, the overall message of the book was altogether cohesive.